 South to Nis

 On our way south to Nis, around the station area in Belgrade, we glimpse the cramped tents of the refugees being held here on their way overland from Greece.
 There are plenty more churches and fortresses.
 We stop to admire some at Kruseva, in the hilly Šumadija region.
 St. George's Church at Oplenac, just outside of Topala, is relatively unassuming on the exterior - plain white with the common green domes.
-Inside are over 40 million tiles of jewel-toned Murano glass mosaic work, covering nearly every corner of the church's nave and underground crypt.
-Travelling on, there's also no shortage of road side stalls selling Serbian raspberries (Serbia supplies most of Europe with these) or rakija (plum brandy).
+Inside, are over 40 million tiles of jewel-toned Murano glass mosaic work, covering nearly every corner of the church's nave and underground crypt.
+Travelling on, there's also no shortage of road side stalls selling those famous Serbian raspberries or rakija (plum brandy).

 We take a very long diversion to Đavolja Varoš (meaning "Devil's Town"), a peculiar rock formation.
 A mini Goreme, it features 202 exotic earth pyramids or "towers" This is located on Mount Radan near the village called Djake, (from the Albanian for blood).
 As if that isn't enough to chill you, there are two ravines known as Devil’s Ravine and Hell’s Ravine.
 Counteracting these are two springs with extremely acid water and well known (apparently) miraculous properties.
 A path leads uphill to the stone sculptures and viewpoints and a spectacular view.